1 dead, at least 21 injured in shooting at Kansas City Chiefs' Super Bowl rally

 Praying for Kansas City… 🙏🏽🙏🏽🙏🏽— Patrick Mahomes II (@PatrickMahomes) February 14, 2024

-The day started off celebratory with thousands of fans draped in the team's colors of red, white and black as members of the team rode a bus through the city's downtown.
+The day started off with thousands of cheering fans draped in the team's colors of red, gold and white as members of the team rode a bus through the city's downtown.

 The parade was scheduled to begin at 11 a.m. local time with a rally to start at Union Station right after the parade ended, around 12:45 p.m.